RobertoFalconi/MinimalAPIsTemplate/README.md

 - Login (authentication) test with one of the generated Bearer token

 Other examples in this template:
-- Minimal APIs pattern with Handlers, Endpoints, Authentication and Authorization
+- Minimal APIs architecture pattern with Handlers, Endpoints, Authentication and Authorization
 - Examples of asynchronous service calls with Dependency Injection (DI) and scoped services
 - Examples of support to Docker, Entity Framework, OpenAPI, Swagger
 - Examples of Hsts, Exception Handler, Json Console, Health Checks, Hangfire, Swashbuckle and other services and middlewares